I’ve been running an online business of one form or another for 20 years now.

 - Be a real person.
 Don’t ever say “we” when it is just “I”.
 People see right through that.

 - Email list > Social Media List.
 Building your social media follower lists is practically useless when compared to your email list.
 Focus on your email list.
 If a social media “guru” tells you email marketing is dead, laugh at them then walk away.

 - Technology changes.
 Platforms change.
 People don’t.
 Focus on the people and the rest of it is just a means to an end.

 - Don’t buy an internet marketing product because of hope.
 Buy because you know immediately what you’re going to apply it to and you’re committed to action.
 Buying internet marketing products and collecting them for “someday” makes no sense.
 Yes, even if the product you’re buying is mine. 🙂

 - Don’t ever make promises in your marketing that you can’t deliver on.

 - Don’t compete on price.
-Instead, keep your prices within reason and figure out how to compete on service.
+Instead, keep your prices within reason and figure out how to compete on service, quality and experience.

 - Don’t let your business consume you.
-The business is supposed to support you, not the other way around.
+Your business is supposed to support you, not the other way around.

 - Marketing isn’t bad.
 It is the lifeblood of your business.
 Fail to market, you die.
 Those who think that all efforts to sell something are slimy… will remain poor.

 - Constant preparation for launch is just a search for excuses not to launch.
 Knock it off and deliver.
 As my grandfather always told me, the only way to catch a fish is to have your hook in the water.